KritikaSapkotaa/Lab1/README.md

 # Lab1
-This is lab1 of mobile app development
+This is lab1 of mobile app development.
+To print hello world